LoganDickson/a3-technology/content/index.md

 Why: Improve teaching tools and align with modern learning needs

-Status: Begins after wall preparation is complete
+Status: Scheduled for Summer Break